learning-unlimited/ESP-Website/docs/dev/vagrant.rst

 If the base VM has been changed (see above), you will want to upgrade your development server.
 However, upgrading Ubuntu within a virtual machine can cause problems with your database.
 Therefore, you'll need to export your database, create a new virtual machine, then import your database:

-1. Run ``git checkout dumpdb``.
-This branch has the proper code to interact with your current database and create the dump file.
+1. From within the "devsite" folder, run ``git checkout main``.
+If you are upgrading your VM as part of a pull request, replace "main" with the name of the PR branch.

 2. Run ``vagrant up`` to start the virtual machine.